 Enjoy, 2018, archival inkjet, 48" x 60" (122 cm x 152 cm)

-There is no denying the impact of electronic communications on human society and endeavor.
-Since its advent, our individual reach and connectivity has expanded exponentially, while the emotional engines of human behavior -- powerful motivators such as hope, fear and ambition -- remain unscathed.
+There is no denying the impact of electronic communications, and particularly social media, on human society and endeavor.
+Our individual reach and connectedness has expanded exponentially, while the emotional engines of human behavior -- the powerful motivators of hope, fear and ambition -- remain unscathed.
 Our newly-enhanced ability to touch each other's minds and lives has only heightened both our best and worst tendencies, at least in the digital realm.
 And, for better or worse, it is in this realm that more and more of us are spending more and more of our lives.

-If the Internet is a sprawling megalopolis, its most populous district is Social Media, where the dominant platforms Google, Amazon, Facebook and Apple have become the most powerful marketing enterprises ever to have existed.
-They have done so not just by creating useful products, but by growing supremely adept at harvesting a golden egg long prized by marketers: consumers' personal, demographic data.
+Google, Amazon, Facebook and Apple have become the most powerful marketing enterprises ever to have existed, not just by creating useful products, but by growing supremely adept at harvesting a golden egg long prized by marketers: consumers' personal, demographic data.

 In The Space Between Dreaming and Living, for example, the viewer is confronted with an apparent visual cacophony.
 Dissecting its elements yields a familiar, and disturbing, dynamic, in which a glowing blue Rolodex (an archaic device for cataloguing individuals' contact information) is the center of focus.
 Close inspection reveals its tab dividers are labeled with zip codes of voting districts key in overturning a Democratic victory in America's 2016 election, via targeted Facebook ads known as "dark posts."
 Embossed on the side of the device is the logo of the data-collection firm Cambridge Analytica.
 Below the Rolodex is the prone face of a woman sleeping -- the "dreamer" of the title.
 Hovering above her are a series of images (arranged in the format of Apple's "coverflow" interface) all of which are the central images of a variety of Facebook personality quizzes.
 Overwhelmingly targeted to young women, these quizzes employ images that elicit feelings of hope, romance, fear, and aspiration; many of them are drawn from Disney movies.
 A field of blue-green dots in the background is a pattern used in color-blindness tests.
 Behind it, a 5,000-square grid refers to the 5,000 personality data points, generated through techniques such as Facebook quizzes, which Cambridge Analytica claims is all the firm requires to change that individual's opinion about anything.
 A large, pixellated image of couture footwear is a proxy for the dreamer's ultimate fantasy of consumer fulfillment.
 Finally, in the lower right corner, is an image, degraded as if through ink-transfer, of two "real world" women enjoying a day at Disneyland.